 A survival action, like a wrongful death action, will have to go through the probate process if the case settles and proceeds are distributed.

 Hiring a Michigan City, Indiana Wrongful Death Lawyer

 If you've lost someone close to you because of negligence, don't guess or rely on your friends' advice about your legal rights.
-The wrongful death attorney at Pejic & DiMartino will review the facts and circumstances of your case.
+Wrongful death lawyer, Guy S. DiMartino will review the facts and circumstances of your case.
 Sometimes, just talking to an experienced lawyer can help you make an informed choice about how to proceed.
 The call is free, and we never take a fee unless we are able to help you recover compensation.